5 Little League Drills That Teach Players to Hit and Field

 For a Little League coach, there are few things more important than teaching players the fundamentals of baseball.
 But that’s easier said than done.
-As it turns out, baseball is not an easy sport to pick up even if you’ve got the basic throwing, catching, and hitting skill set.
-There are lots of rules and there’s a lot to keep in mind.
-That’s why repetition is so key for young players.
-Instead of teaching them to know what to do, smart coaches try to teach kids to operate on something between muscle memory and autopilot.
+Baseball is not a sport that kids naturally pick up and even if you’ve got the basic throwing, catching, and hitting skill set, there’s a lot to keep in mind.
+That’s why repetition is so key for young players, which is why smart coaches try to teach kids to operate on something between muscle memory and autopilot.
 Really good coaches accomplish this by running Little League drills.

 The Unzip and Release Drill